aurelia/binding/doc/article/en-US/binding-basics.md

 The cancel button uses the `trigger` command to attach an event listener to the button element that will call the view-model's cancel method.
 The yes and no buttons use the `delegate` command which will use the event delegation pattern.
 The input elements have binding expressions that use the special `$event` property to access the [DOM event](https://developer.mozilla.org/en-US/docs/Web/API/Event).

+Aurelia will automatically call [`preventDefault()`](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault) on events handled with `delegate` or `trigger` binding.
+Most of the time this is the behavior you want.
+To turn this off, return `true` from your event handler function.

 ## [Function References](aurelia-doc://section/4/version/1.0.0)

 While developing custom elements or custom attributes you may encounter a situation where you have a `@bindable` property that expects a reference to a function.
 Use the `call` binding command to declare and pass a function to the bindable property.
 The `call` command is superior to the `bind` command for this use-case because it will execute the function in the correct context, ensuring `this` is what you expect it to be.